+A1.2 Speaking

+can:

-A1.1 Speaking A1.2 Speaking I can: I can: Identify the numbers 1-20 onally.
-Use simple words to describe something.
-Identify the letters of the alphabet or writing Ask and answer simple questions about what I like system. and don't like.
-Answer simple Yes-No questions at school.
-Ask for or provide basic directions to a familiar Make introductions, share greetings or well-wishes location. with others.
-State phone number(s), calendar dates, time of Sing songs learned with my class. day, basic prices.
-Ask and answer basic questions that are part of a Convey immediate needs and ask for assistance. daily routine at school (e.g., day, month, weather Carry on a basic conversation (e.g., greetings, 2-3 colour of my clothes) questions, responses, and farewell).
-Give information about myself (e.g., name, grade, Respond to questions about a short, simple text age, phone number, address, family members, using phrases or sentences taken from the text. hobbies) Repeat and use grammatical structures that have been modelled in the classroom (e.g., simple sentences on familiar topics).
-Orally categorize vocabulary on familiar topics (e.g., matching exercise, close exercise, yes-no game)
+- o Use simple words to describe something. - Ask and answer simple questions about what I like and don't like. - Ask for or provide basic directions to a familiar location. - State phone number(s), calendar dates, time of day, basic prices. - o Convey immediate needs and ask for assistance. - Carry on a basic conversation (e.g., greetings, 2-3 questions, responses, and farewell). - Respond to questions about a short, simple text using phrases or sentences taken from the text. - Repeat and use grammatical structures that have been modelled in the classroom (e.g., simple sentences on familiar topics). - Orally categorize vocabulary on familiar topics (e.g., matching exercise, close exercise, yes-no game)